Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 Reference posters and anchor charts (like the one above) can teach students to rely on themselves to solve problems and answer questions.
 This promotes independence and confidence.
 Plus, the teacher has more time to support struggling students rather than answering the same questions over and over.

-I use this 2-digit multiplication anchor chart (above) to frequently review 2-digit by 2-digit multiplication.
+I use this 2-digit multiplication anchor chart (above) to review 2-digit by 2-digit multiplication frequently.
 It follows the same visual cues as the multiplication organizers.
 It’s perfect for teachers who need to know how to teach multi-digit multiplication.

 And it’s reusable!